-Crash after 'car enthusiast congregation': One person critical after smash in South Auckland
+Person critically injured in South Auckland crash after 'car enthusiast boy-racer congregation'

-One person is critically injured after a car crash in South Auckland.
+One person has been critically injured in a car crash in South Auckland.

-The crash - about midnight Saturday - came after police arrived at a "congregation" of "car enthusiasts" in Clevedon.
+The crash - which happened about midnight on Saturday - came after police arrived at a "congregation" of "car enthusiast boy-racers" in Clevedon.

 Police "identified a vehicle that had sustained loss of traction", a spokeswoman said.